Braasileiro/XinputKeymapper/README.md

 * `Exit`: Exit the program.

 All configuration items are self explanatory.
 In TypeSpeed Control move the mouse pointer over the options to read the explanation of them.

+NOTE: Do not forget to plug in control before opening the program!